Inist-CNRS/lodex-v1/README.md

 #### baseURL

-To generate non-local URI, you need to set the `baseURL` field in the `config.local.js`, which will replace the `http://127.0.0.1:3000` part of the URIs.
+To generate non-local URI, you need to set the `baseURL` field in the `config.local.js` (or in the [settings file](#files)), which will replace the `http://127.0.0.1:3000` part of the URIs.

+This is useful when lodex can't guess what URL is accessible from your users.
+For example, when using the [lodex docker image](https://hub.docker.com/r/inistcnrs/lodex/) and mapping the port to another one.
+This happens when using [ezmaster](https://github.com/Inist-CNRS/ezmaster) to instanciate lodex several times.

 ### Example